 Potassium (K) - Potassium is responsible for root growth, heat, cold, and drought hardiness, wear tolerance, and disease susceptibility.
 While the Standards and Criteria do regulate the application of K, but in some cases, K input may exceed recommended levels, as it does not have the same detrimental effects on the health of Virginia's waters as N and P. Potassium is considered the plant nutrient most responsible for turf quality.
 It helps plants respond to stresses like drought, extreme heat/cold, and insect/disease pressure.
 The plants increased ability to respond to stress in a positive manner can help reduce the need for increased N and P fertility and reseeding caused by stress.
-In addition to the benefits of K, it is difficult to limit the amount of K used as most modern slow release fertilizers contain both N and K while limiting or completely removing P. Nitrogen only products are not readily available in slow release form and custom blended fertilizers are expensive.
+In addition to the benefits of K, it is difficult to limit the amount of K used as most modern slow-release fertilizers contain both N and K while limiting or completely removing P. Nitrogen only products are not readily available in slow-release form and custom blended fertilizers are expensive.

-Potassium levels have been exceeded in this plan.
+Potassium levels have been exceeded in most of the areas of this plan.
 As discussed above, K helps the plant deal with stress.
+Sports fields and common areas are generally stressed be it from excessive use, compaction, improper pH, or lack of proper care due to budget and personnel restraints.

 Lime - Liming is a critical management practice for maintaining soil pH at optimal levels for plant growth.
 Liming supplies the essential elements Calcium and/or Magnesium, reduces the solubility and potential toxicity of Aluminum and Manganese, and increases the availability of essential nutrients.
 Many soil elements change form because of chemical reactions in the soil due to pHs that are either too acidic or too basic.
 Plants may not be able to use elements in some of these forms making some elements essential to plant health unavailable.
 Most plants grow well in the pH range 5.8 to 6.5.
-For this plan, 6.2 is the target pH.

 Buffer pH is used to provide an indication of the soil's total (active + reserve) acidity and ability to resist a change in pH.
 This buffer measurement is the major factor in determining the amount of lime to apply.
 The Buffer pH starts at 7 (no lime needed) and goes lower as the soil's total acidity increases and more lime is needed to raise the soil pH.
-As an example, a clay soil with a pH of 6.1 could have a buffer pH of 6.8 and need 1 ton/A of lime in order to maintain/increase that pH around 6.2.
+As an example, a clay soil with a pH of 6.1 could have a buffer pH of 6.8 and need 1 ton/A of lime to maintain/increase that pH around 6.2.
 A sandy soil could have a much lower pH but have the same buffer pH thus, needing the same amount of lime to change the pH to 6.2.
 This is because sandy soils have a lower cation exchange capacity thus, less storage for reserve acid.